 Letter of intent - should address his/her area of professional/scholarly interest, career and professional goals, and relevant background, experience, and training.

-Three letters of recommendation - two must be academic references with at least one from your major
+Three letters of recommendation - academic references preferred

-Professional resume - include relevant personal, professional, educational and community activities (one to two pages).
+Resume - relevant personal, professional, educational and community activities (one to two pages).